catalystdao/catalyst/evm/README.md

 Catalyst has been analyzed using Slither and no major bugs was found.
 To rerun the analytics, run:

-`slither contracts/<>.sol --solc-remaps @openzeppelin=node_modules/@openzeppelin --solc-args "--optimize --optimize-runs 9000" --exclude naming-convention`
+`slither contracts/<>.sol --solc-args "--base-path . --include-path node_modules --optimize --optimize-runs 9000" --exclude naming-convention`

-For each contract. `slither .` does not work.
+Alternativly, run `slither contracts` to analyse all contracts.